-This Taylor 5458 maximum/minimum temperature thermometer records the highest and lowest temperatures to be observed between the times that the unit is reset.
-Operators are able to reset the device with the simple press of a button.
+This Taylor 5458 maximum/minimum temperature thermometer records the highest and lowest temperatures to be observed between the times that the unit is reset by magnet.
 The device is useful for checking whether a piece of refrigeration equipment is holding temperatures within the safe zone.
 The thermometer is built in a rugged white plastic casing and filled with mercury.

 - Registers the highest and lowest settings recorded between resets